autokey/autokey/GitHub-Cheat-Sheet.md

    6. **Uncheck** the **Copy the master branch only** box (*this is important*).
    7. Click the **Create fork** button. *Note that once the forking process is complete, you'll automatically be at the main page of your new forked repository.*
 2. Open the branch you'd like to work on.
-3. Create a new branch off of that branch with a name that lets you know what kind of change you're about to make. *Note that this will be a temporary branch that's for your use only and won't be copied to the remote repository that you forked.*
+3. Create a new branch off of that branch with a name that lets you know what kind of change you're about to make. *Note that this will be a temporary branch that's for your use only and won't be copied to the remote repository that you forked from.*
-4. Make one or more changes to one or more files inside the new branch you just created with one of these methods:
+4. Make one or more changes to files inside the new branch with one of these methods:
 	* Use the GitHub editor to make the changes, committing each one with a comment describing what you did.
 	* Use the command line to clone your fork, make the changes, and push them to your fork.
 5. Update the **CHANGELOG.rst** file to note the change(s).